caminhathiago/imos_cwb_wavebuoys/README.md

 #### 2.2 Programmatic usage

-The processing tool can also be imported within an external python script or jupyter notebook.
-Please note for Windows machines the following must be wraped in a top-level code environment (i.e. inside a if __name__ == "__main__" block) to prevent conflicts between dask and Windows multiprocessing.
+The processing tool can also be imported within an external python script or jupyter notebook. __Please note for Windows machines the following must be wraped in a top-level code environment (i.e. inside a 'if __name__ == "__main__"' block) to prevent conflicts between dask and Windows multiprocessing.__

 In a Jupyter notebook:
 ```python